 Like many conservatoires the Royal Conservatoire of Scotland will be using recordings and online interviews as part of their audition process this year.

 This short course is for people age 16+ who are interested in applying to the BA Contemporary Performance Practice programme at the Royal Conservatoire of Scotland.
-It is designed and led by an experienced Contemporary Performance Practice lecturer and aims to support your preparation for the audition and interview process.
+It is designed and led by an experienced Contemporary Performance Practice lecturer and aims to support your preparation for the online audition and interview process.

 The course also offers an introduction to the key ideas of the BA programme, that performance can have a social ecological and social function and is ‘an act of community’.